Join us live online - at 2pm on the 11th January

 • Perhaps your friends will sponsor you to knit.

 • When you’ve made your item, decide what you would like to do with it.
 Here are some ideas:

 - Sell it to a friend to raise funds for Paget’s research.

 - Send your item to the Paget’s Association so we can sell it to others who would like to support us.

 - Make a scarf for friends or family.

 Help make the first Paget’s Awareness Day a success.
-Put the 11th January on your calendar and do something, however large or small it may be, to help us raise awareness of Paget’s disease on this special day!
+Put the 11th January on your calendar, join us for our online meeting, and do something, however large or small it may be, to help us raise awareness of Paget’s disease on this special day!